-From time to time, I like posting pictures like this in my FB and Twitter:
+From time to time, I like posting pictures like the one below in my FB and Twitter:

-When I post it, I usually say things like “Grading, mwahahahahahaaaaa!” and I tell tales of fire and brimstone, lightning and maniac laughter, etc…
+When I post things like this, I usually say things like “Grading, mwahahahahahaaaaa!”, and I tell tales of fire and brimstone, lightning, and maniac laughter, etc…

 This means that my students will get the grade that I judge they deserve.
-Sometimes I just have to say no or I am perceived as inflexible, but you know what?
+Sometimes I just have to say and i am therefore perceived as inflexible (and even worse), but you know what?
 I DO NOT CARE.
 Wanna know why?

-This is one of the reasons why I dislike extra credit.
-In my mind, when one prof gives too much of it, the final grade can be unrealistic; for example, when the grade is really a “B” and it ends up as an “A”.
-This can generate a butterfly effect where a student that has not prepared optimally gets into graduate or professional school.
-Granted, these other institutions serve as additional “gates” for students, but then again, I want to “guard my post” properly.
+Anyway, this is one of the reasons why I dislike extra credit: In my mind, when one professor gives too much of it, the final grade of one (or more) student (s) can be unrealistic; for example, the grade may really be a “B” and it ends up as an “A”.
+This can generate a butterfly effect where a student who has not prepared optimally gets into graduate or professional school.
+Granted, medical and nursing schools serve as additional “gates” for students, but then again, I want to “guard my post” properly.

-Please don’t get the impression that I do not enjoy my work.
+Please don’t get the impression that I do not enjoy my work; quite the contrary!
 I Love what I do and it is an immense source of pride when young minds like these get what they came for and I get to celebrate with them at graduation:

-And I also “mourn” those who, despite having pretty good minds, were unable to complete their degree because of **real** problems.
-I have even lost a couple of students by that cruel enemy, death.
-There are also those who lacked the discipline and commitment to finish their degree.
+Moving on, I also “mourn” those who, despite having pretty good minds, were unable to complete their degree because of **real** problems.
+I have even lost at least three students by that cruel enemy: death.
+There are also those students who lacked the discipline and commitment to finish their degree.
 I truly think about all of these students quite frequently…

 ….
-Do you want to take that risk with your surgeon?
+Are you willing to take that risk with your surgeon?

 Want to see what my blog is about?
 Go here for some other posts.